 An initiative of the Association for Supervision and Curriculum Development (ASCD) Connected Community in the GCC, the Teacher Summit seeks to improve teaching and learning and connect education professionals throughout the MENA region to the resources provided by ASCD.
-Founded in 1943, ASCD is the global leader in developing and delivering innovative programs, products, and services that empower educators to support the success of each learner.
-The association provides expert and innovative solutions in the professional development, capacity building, and educational leadership essential to the way educators learn, teach and lead.

 |8:00-8:45am||Registration, Networking, Breakfast|

 |10:00-10:15am||Coffee Break, Exhibitors|

 Dr. Tom Hoerr led schools for 37 years and is the Emeritus Head of School of the New City School in St. Louis, MO.
 He is a Scholar-In- Residence at UM-St. Louis and teaches in the principal preparation program.
 Hoerr worked as a teacher and principal, and founded and directed the Non-Profit Management Program at Washington University in St. Louis.
 He leads the ISACS New Heads Network and holds a Ph.D. from Washington University in St. Louis.